ccania/100-days-of-code/log.md

 **Thoughts:** I expected this to be a bit more difficult than it was.
 What was most challening was targeting all the various sizes of the icons and splash pages.
 I used Android Studio to create my icons, and just created on low density size splash page for now.
 I'll work on a better design before showing off this work.

+### Day 21: May 25, 2017

+**Today's Progress**: I finished up my practice app and signed and released an apk.

+**Thoughts:** I've enjoyed working with Cordova and using the Android Studio emulator.
+There are so many tools out there that simplify mobile app development, and I feel there are lots of opportunities for building fun things in the mobile app world.
+Next, I'd like to learn Ionic and Angular.
+Of course, I could probably use a lot more practice with Cordova as well :-)

+**Link to work:**